 Thys also won the Giro di Lombardia in 1917 and Paris-Tours twice (1917, 1918).

 He was nicknamed “Le basset” (The Basset Hound) because, like a basset, his body was short on legs, and, as a bonus, he was low on his machine.

 Thys was one of a generation of cyclists whose careers were disrupted by the First World War.
 After retiring, he recalled that he had been asked by his manager, Alphonse Baugé, to wear a yellow jersey as leader of the Tour, although that distinction is more commonly attributed to Eugène Christophe.

 The Czar (The Tsar)

-Pavel Sergeyevich Tonkov (born February 9, 1969 in Izhevsk, former Soviet Union) was a very talented rider even at the very young age: he won the world junior title as part of the Soviet Union team in 1987.
+Pavel Sergeyevich Tonkov (born February 9, 1969, in Izhevsk, former Soviet Union) was a very talented rider even at a very young age: he won the world junior title as part of the Soviet Union team in 1987.

-His get his best results at the Giro d’Italia: he won young rider Classification (1992, 1993) before eventually winning the Italian grand tour in 1996.
+He get his best results at the Giro d’Italia: he won the young rider Classification (1992, 1993) before eventually winning the Italian grand tour in 1996.
 He also won 7 stages between 1996 and 2004.

 He also won two stages in the Vuelta a España (1997).
 His other major stage race victories were Tour de Suisse in 1995 and Tour de Romandie in 1997.